coherent-research/dcs-documentation/DCSUserGuide.md

 | 2 | R10 | 100000 | 80
 | 3 | R110 | 1000 | 70

-If the user suscribes to this report it will only be emailed if one or more totals have reached the alarm threshold.
+If the user subscribes to this report it will only be emailed if one or more totals have reached the alarm threshold.